 There are also many free things to do with kids in Hawaii which is great when you’re trying to stick to a budget.

-For those with a budding surfer in the family, Waikiki is the ideal spot for surf lessons.
 Located on the island of Oahu, this South Shore neighborhood of Honolulu provides plenty of facilities for lessons.
-The waves in Hawaii in February are long-rolling and smooth, ideal for beginners.
+The waves in February in Hawaii are long-rolling and smooth, ideal for beginners.

 Visting Hawaii in February: Events to Attend

 Depending on when Lunar New Year is, there are oftentimes really impressive events on several islands featuring Chinese lion dancing, food, parades, and all kinds of festivities.